walter7878/data-curriculum/libs.md

 * [twfollowbot](https://github.com/rhiever/TwitterFollowBot).
 A Python bot that automates several actions on Twitter, such as following users and favoriting tweets.

-## Topic Extraction and Knowledge Mining
+## Topic extraction & Knowledge Mining
 * [PYthon Automated Term Extraction](https://github.com/kevinlu1248/pyate).
 Python implementation of term extraction algorithms such as C-Value, Basic, Combo Basic, Weirdness and Term Extractor using spaCy POS tagging.

+## Graph and networks
 * [Graphbrain](https://github.com/graphbrain/graphbrain).
 Graphbrain is an Artificial Intelligence open-source software library and scientific research tool.
 Its aim is to facilitate automated meaning extraction and text understanding, as well as the exploration and inference of knowledge.
 [Docs here](https://graphbrain.net/overview/hypergraph.html).
+* [NetworkX](https://networkx.github.io/).
+NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+[Github](https://github.com/networkx/networkx).

 ## Scalability and Parallelization
 * [Pandarallel](https://github.com/nalepae/pandarallel).
 A simple and efficient tool to parallelize Pandas operations on all available CPUs.